-- 1. Are there vacuum and pressure gauges on or near the pump?
-These gauges are the quickest and most accurate way of finding out what is happening in the pump. - 2.
-Check alignment See suggestions in the Alignment section of this manual. - 3.
-Check piping to be sure there is no strain on the pump casing. - PUMP4.
-Rotate the pump shaft by hand to be sure it turns freely.
-MAKE SURE THE PUMP DRIVER IS LOCKED OUT OR CANNOT BE ENERGIZED BEFORE DOING THIS. - Jog motor to be sure it is turning in the right direction; refer to discussion on pump rotation under item 4 in General Installation Notes section. - 6.
-Check any relief valves to be sure they are installed correctly.
+- Check alignment See suggestions in the Alignment section of this manual. - Check piping to be sure there is no strain on the pump casing. - Rotate the pump shaft by hand to be sure it turns freely.
+MAKE SURE THE PUMP DRIVER IS LOCKED OUT OR CANNOT BE ENERGIZED BEFORE DOING THIS. - Jog motor to be sure it is turning in the right direction; refer to discussion on pump rotation under item 4 in General Installation Notes section. - Check any relief valves to be sure they are installed correctly.
 Refer to discussion on relief valves in General Installation Notes section. - 7.
 Check suction piping to be sure: - a.
 It is all connected and tight - b.
 Valves are open - c.
 End of pipe is below liquid level - 8.
 Check discharge piping to be sure: - a.
 It is all connected and tight - b.
 Valves are open - c.
-There is a place for the liquid to go - Lubricate any grease fitting on the pump using a #2 NLGI grease.
-Check any gear reducer, motor, coupling, etc. for instructions and lubricate as recommended by the manufacturer.
-See Engineering Service Bulletin ESB-515 at the end of the Appendix for Viking standard grease types to check compatibility. - 10.
+There is a place for the liquid to go - 9.
+Lubricate any grease fitting on the pump using a #2 NLGI polyurea grease.
+Check any gear reducer, motor, coupling, etc. for instructions and lubricate as recommended.
+Contact your Viking Pump® representative for Engineering Service Bulletin ESB-515. - 10.
 For packed pumps, loosen packing gland nuts so gland can be moved slightly by hand.
 Adjust gland to reduce leakage only after pump has run long enough to reach constant temperature.
 Packing should weep a little to keep it cool and lubricated. - 11.
 Do not use the Viking pump to flush, pressure test or prove the system with water.
 Either remove the pump or run piping around it while flushing or testing.
 Pumping water, dirty or otherwise, can do more damage in a few minutes than months of normal service. - 12.
 Check to be sure all guards are in place. - 13.
-Check the pump to be sure it is heated to operating temperature (if jacketed or heat traced). - If the pump begins to deliver liquid within 60 seconds, it can continue to be operated.
+Check the pump to be sure it is heated to operating temperature (if jacketed or heat traced).

+If the pump begins to deliver liquid within 60 seconds, it can continue to be operated.
 If liquid is not leaving the discharge port, stop the pump.
 Running the pump longer than one minute without liquid inside it can damage the pump.
 Review the steps just outlined, consider what the suction and discharge gauges indicate, and see Troubleshooting section.
 If everything appears to be in order, put some liquid in the pump.
 This will help it prime.

 The pump can be restarted.
 If nothing is flowing within two minutes, stop the pump.
 The pump is not a compressor; it will not build up much air pressure.
 It may be necessary to vent the discharge line until liquid begins to flow.

 If the pump still does not deliver flow, the cause may be one or more of the following: